 Within a goal-setting framework, we propose that there are two major, interrelated elements of hope.
 First, we hypothesize that hope is fueled by the perception of successful agency related to goals.
 The agency component refers to a sense of successful determination in meeting goals in the past, present, and future.
 Second, we hypothesize that hope is influenced by the perceived availability of successful pathways related to goals.
 (Snyder et al. 1991: 570)

-Several objections have been raised against this analysis of hope.
+Several objections have been raised against Snyder’s analysis of hope.
 One is that the “perception of agency” relates both to the past and the future and therefore measures a general trait of hopefulness rather than the hope for specific outcomes.
 As a response, psychologists have developed further “domain-specific” hope scales (Lopez et al. 2000: 61).
 A second question concerns the issue of whether Snyder’s definition of hope is sufficiently distinct from optimism (see Miceli and Castelfranchi 2010; Aspinwall and Leaf 2002).
-Snyder wants to distinguish hope from optimism by linking hope to beliefs about self-efficacy (Snyder 2002; Magaletta and Oliver 1999) and reserving the term “optimism” only for generalized expectancies about positive outcomes.
+Snyder wants to distinguish hope from optimism by linking hope to beliefs about self-efficacy (Snyder 2002; Snyder, Rand and Sigmon 2018; Magaletta and Oliver 1999) and reserving the term “optimism” for generalized expectations about positive outcomes.
 However, the ordinary use of the term is better captured by the idea that hope can be upheld even if one does not assign a high probability to the outcome.

 5. Hope in Political Philosophy